JetBrains/kotlin-wrappers/kotlin-redux/README.md

 Note that internally, kotlin-redux uses a single action type and reducer to dispatch the actions that you write in Kotlin.
 This is done to adapt Redux to a type-safe environment.

-To subscribe to your store, set the store's `listener` to a lambda expression.
-To unsubscribe, just set it to `null`.
+Subscribing to your store works as usual.

 ```
-myStore.listener = { println(myStore.state) }
+unsubscribe = myStore.subscribe { println(myStore.state) }
 ```